aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-8-3/_index.md

 **C#**

 {{< highlight csharp >}}

- // Create an instance of Workbook and load existing spreadsheet

-var book = new Workbook(dir + "input.xlsx");
+ // Create an instance of Workbook and load existing spreadsheet var book = new Workbook(dir + "input.xlsx");

-// Create an instance of HtmlSaveOptions

-var options = new HtmlSaveOptions();
+// Create an instance of HtmlSaveOptions var options = new HtmlSaveOptions();

-// Set ExportGridLines to true

-options.ExportGridLines = true;
+// Set ExportGridLines to true options.ExportGridLines = true;

-// Save the result in HTML format

-book.Save(dir + "output.html", options);
+// Save the result in HTML format book.Save(dir + "output.html", options);
 {{< /highlight >}}

 ### **Added ListObject.Comment Property**
-Aspose.Cells APIs now allow to get and set the comments for an instance of ListObject.
-In order provide the aforementioned feature, the Aspose.Cells APIs have exposed the ListObject.Comment property.
+Aspose.Cells APIs now allow getting and setting comments for an instance of `ListObject`.
+In order to provide the aforementioned feature, the APIs have exposed the `ListObject.Comment` property.

 {{% alert color="primary" %}}